erizov/Professor/semester_3/lecture_10_graph_algorithms/dfs/README.md

 ### Short Description

 A graph traversal algorithm that explores as far as possible along each branch before backtracking.
+Solves problems like maze solving, topological sorting, and cycle detection.
+Example: Finding a path through a maze by exploring one route completely before trying alternatives.
+Works by recursively visiting unvisited neighbors, marking visited nodes, and backtracking when no unvisited neighbors exist.

 **Key Characteristics:**
 - **Time Complexity**: Varies